SonarQube and code coverage

 The reason for this is most often because people are not comparing the same metrics.

 SonarQube gets the covered lines from the coverage report given to the analyzer.
-Then it calculates all its coverage metrics from there and the executable lines or also called lines to cover.
+Then it calculates all its coverage metrics from there and the executable lines also called lines to cover.

 How to Calculate Code Coverage